android/ndk-samples/display-p3/README.md

 - gamma value : 2.2
 - Display P3 color space with D65 as white reference point

 To add new images, simply drop the new file into this folder.
+Please noted that all decompressing is performed on CPU at the start up time: it takes time when there are lot of image files.

+Some of the images are from [codelogic's wide-gamut-tests](https://github.com/codelogic/wide-gamut-tests) repo.
+On Display P3 capable devices, details inside red and green areas are noticeably different, blue area is almost the same, just as expected.

-Changing display_ mode:
+Changing display mode:
 - Tap on image to show/hide (Display P3 mode or sRGB mode)
 - Swipe up/down to rotate through image files